 • Buzara-style mussels and scampi

-• Octopus or lamb “peka” — slow-cooked under an iron bell
+• Octopus or lamb peka — slow-cooked under an iron bell

 Sailors love stopping at konobas — small stone taverns accessible by boat — where the day’s catch decides the menu.

-Olive Oil, Salt & Mediterranean Herbs
+Olive Oil, Salt, and Mediterranean Herbs

 • Rosemary